aurelia/aurelia.github.io-old/docs/api/templating/index.md

   * `path: string` - The relative path.

-* `static convention(target: Function, existing?: HtmlBehaviorResource): ` - Checks whether the provided class contains any resource conventions
+* `static convention(target: IStaticResource, existing?: HtmlBehaviorResource): ViewResourceType` - Checks whether the provided class contains any resource conventions
-  * `target: Function` - Target class to extract metadata based on convention
+  * `target: IStaticResource` - Target class to extract metadata based on convention
   * `existing?: HtmlBehaviorResource` - If supplied, all custom element / attribute metadata extracted from convention will be apply to this instance